 The Role of the VCFA

 The Vice Chancellor for Finance and Administration (VCFA) works directly with the Chancellor and Provost and serves as the chief financial officer of UW-Madison.
 The Vice Chancellor is responsible for a wide range of administrative, budgetary, student-life and other functions.
-Campus units reporting to the VCFA can be found by clicking on the VCFA Units link above or to the left.
+Campus units reporting to the VCFA can be found by clicking on the Departments link above.

-Laurent Heller began his appointment as the University of Wisconsin-Madison’s Vice Chancellor for Finance and Administration in May 2021.
+Robert Cramer began his appointment as the University of Wisconsin-Madison’s Vice Chancellor for Finance and Administration in May 2021.
 He has extensive experience in higher education with the University of Wisconsin System and in state government at the Wisconsin Department of Administration.

-The Vice Chancellor for Finance and Administration is UW-Madison’s chief financial officer and is responsible for the overall supervision of the university’s administrative and auxiliary functions, including budget, facilities planning and management, business services, human resources, police services and housing.
+The vice chancellor for finance and administration is UW-Madison’s chief financial officer and is responsible for the overall supervision of the university’s administrative and auxiliary functions, including budget, facilities planning and management, business services, human resources, police services and housing.
 In collaboration with the Provost, the vice chancellor also oversees data management, information technology and strategic consulting.
 The vice chancellor serves as a senior adviser to the Chancellor and Provost on financial and administrative policies and procedures.